inc2734/habakiri/src/readme.txt

 = 1.0.5 =
 * Update navigation for smart phone.
-* Fixed background fixed bugs.
+* Fixed a bug of the background fixed.
+* Compatibility with IE9

 = 1.0.4 =
 * Fixed enqueue style and script bugs.